AlmartDev/Flight-computer-data-logger/README.md

 # Rocket Flight Computer Firmware

+> [!IMPORTANT]
+> This is the tests branch, code may not work or be not organized, used for tests only

 This repository contains the firmware for the rocket's flight computer (UAV) and its launch control platforms.
 The code is written in Arduino C++ and is specifically tailored for the Arduino Nano on a custom flight computer board.

 ## Features